 The lamb is boiled in the soup, with ingredients such as pepper, onion, and ginger put in it.
 It is to be done when the meat is soft.
 The lamb can be served hot, cold or fried as the customer’s wish.

 Flavors of Northern Chinese Food — Rich, Bold, and Salty :

 The weather of Northern China changes from time to time, sometimes it is very harsh, cold and dry winters, and very hot in summer, so calories and salt replacement very important.

 A strong flavor is important for Northerners, who achieve this with salt and strong spices, compared with the South chilies and pickles are more used by northerners dishes which are lighter in flavor.
 Generally, northern dishes are oilier and richer in meat and make plentiful use of garlic and scallions.

 The most popular seasonings used in the north are soy sauce, vinegar, garlic, scallions, ginger, star anise, sweet bean sauces, chili peppers, and sesame oil.
 Northern chefs skillfully make use of seasonings to add richness to its dishes without covering up the natural flavor and taste of the ingredients.

 Baiji Muslim Wonton Eatery :

-Baiji Muslim Wonton Eatery enjoys an advantageous geographical position near the Chongshan mosque and the West City Pedestrian Street.
-It offers tasty and authentic Muslim food at an affordable price.
-Though it is a small eatery, it is famous in Guilin.
+Baiji Muslim Wonton Eatery enjoys a favorable position.
+It is located near the Chongshan mosque and the West City Pedestrian Street.
+It guaranteed tasty and authentic Muslim food in an affordable price.
+Though it is a small place, but very famous in Guilin.
 The signature food — wontons is southern style.
 The meat stuffing is mixed with bruised ginger and diced mushrooms and the soup is delicious.

 - Chinese name: 白记清真馄饨店 Baiji Qingzhen Huntun Dian /beye-jee ching-jnn hwnn twnn dyen/